srishti-56/writing-mentor/README.md

 **Happy Writing!** 🖋️

-Remember: The best essays come from genuine exploration and authentic voice.
-Use this tool to push your thinking deeper, not to replace your own insights.
+The best essays come from genuine exploration and authentic voice.
+Use this tool to think deeper!